 Extended time and/or disability related accommodation requests need to be made four weeks prior to the test date.
-For extended time and/or disability related accommodations, please register for the test first and visit the Disability Resource Center (DRC) counselor as soon as possible with your registration confirmation.
-The DRC can be contacted at (408) 924-6000.
+For extended time and/or disability related accommodations, please register for the test first and visit the Accessible Education Center (AEC) counselor as soon as possible with your registration confirmation.
+The AEC can be contacted by email.

 Follow the directions below:

 - Contact the Disability Resource Center for an appointment to see a counselor.